Introduction to Political Science

 Length of Simulation & Class Time

 The IR Lite and Gov Lite bundle allow you tremendous flexibility to schedule your simulations at different points of the semester.
-Start Gov Lite during the American Politics portion of your syllabus for 6 weeks and start IR Lite when you cover comparative politics and foreign policy.
+Start Gov Lite during the American Politics portion of your syllabus for 3 weeks and start IR Lite when you cover comparative politics and foreign policy for 5 weeks.

-Note: A rule of thumb when scheduling turns is that each one requires about 1.5 to 3 hours of work from the students.
+Note: A rule of thumb when scheduling turns or periods is that each one requires about 1.5 to 3 hours of work from the students.

 Alternative Schedule Formats